Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_tutorial_perturb.md

  b() -> y(Y~U) r10
 ~~~

-On the right side of the window, click on `Simulation > Run`.
+On the right side of the window, click `Simulation > Run`.
 After the simulation is complete, a new window will appear showing the plotted graph.

 Can you break the oscillator model, or is it just too robust?
 We recommend playing around with the reaction rules for `b()` -- which other species could it produce?
 You could also adjust the starting quantities for `a(Y~U~P)` or change the rate at which the `delay()` molecule decays.